 Another great introduction to the world of mortgages.
 They would need to open this in their own name and they can do this from 16.
 Regular contributions can bring that first house into a reality rather than a distant dream.
 With “Help to Buy” they can receive a bonus of up to £3000 towards the deposit for their new home.
 Contributions need to be £1,600 before they can claim the minimum government bonus of £400.

 Saving for the distant future may not be as exciting to a child as a lump sum of money in the short term but the rewards from starting your grandchild early on a pension are perhaps immeasurable.
 The children’s pension offers tax relief on contributions and any growth on the lump sum is not taxed either – it also provides all the normal benefits and features you would expect from a personal pension.
 It is a great way to instil the ideals of saving for retirement in an aging world to a young mind and gives you the satisfaction of knowing your grandchild will have security and the chance of rich opportunities in their later life.
 The children’s pension allows you to contribute up to £3,600 per year inclusive of tax relief and any growth on the lump sum is not taxed either.*

 Thinking of how your pension can be inherited if you die?
 You now have more options than ever before when it comes to passing on your remaining pension money.
 And the way it’s taxed is a lot fairer than it used to be.
-Take a look at our quick easy guide
+Find out more here.

 *Tax treatment depends on your individual circumstances and may be subject to change.